 In keeping with looking for resources outside of self, group support is another valuable component of any 12 Step program.
 Having a mentor or sponsor as well as the ability to talk with individuals that are dealing with the same challenges in their recovery is very helpful to many in recovery.

 Groups meetings can be attended as needed by the individual.
 Most people will attend frequently until they have achieved the sober lifestyle they desire, and then attend as needed.
 The understanding that the group is always there, will follow specific principles and guidelines, and respects each individual's progress, privacy and life story is a great asset in recovery.

 The process itself, developed through working through the 12 Steps in order, is measurable and strategically planned.
 As addicts admit their addiction, learn to use resources and rely on a higher power they gain specific skills necessary to continue on mending relationships and strengthening themselves.

-Steps in the program don’t just focus on addiction recovery.
+Steps in the program do not just focus on addiction recovery.
 They also help with acknowledging and addressing the relationship damage that addictions of all types cause.
-Within the program the addict will, in later steps, make amends, modify behaviour and acknowledge and, whenever possible, address the injuries done to self and others through the addiction.
+Within the program, the addict will, in later steps, make amends, modify behaviour, and acknowledge.
+So, whenever possible, he/she may address the injuries done to self and others through the addiction.

-This time tested and research proven pathway to recovery and sobriety for life addresses all issues of addiction from the actual illness component through to physical and mental health.
+This time-tested and research-proven pathway to recovery and sobriety for life addresses all issues of addiction from the actual illness component to physical and mental health.
 Working in developing an understanding of spirituality at a personal and not necessarily religious level is also key in the success that the process has experienced.